HSaleem352/Bootcamp_Project_3/README.md

 # Breast Cancer Research Group

 ## Description of Project
-Our project 3 will focus on Breast Cancer data analysis.
-We will be continuing with our data set from project one and performing a data visualization.
-Our data set will come from the COVID-19 and Cancer Consortium (CCC19) breast cancer and racial disparities outcomes study.
-It consists of demographic data for patients with Breast Cancer and COVID-19 and provides information on their COVID-19 outcomes.
+Project 3 represents the culmination of our efforts in exploring and visualizing Breast Cancer data, a continuation from the analysis started in Project 1.
+Our study utilizes a critical dataset from the COVID-19 and Cancer Consortium (CCC19), which focuses on breast cancer patients and examines the outcomes of racial disparities within the context of COVID-19.
+This dataset includes demographic information and COVID-19 outcomes for patients affected by Breast Cancer, offering a comprehensive view of their experiences and challenges.

+Our web-based platform serves as the culmination of this project, synthesizing advanced data engineering and dynamic visualization techniques to present our findings.
+With the integration of PostgreSQL for database management, Flask for creating API endpoints, and front-end technologies like HTML, CSS, and JavaScript, we've developed a user-centric web application.
+This platform invites visitors to interact with our data through intuitive visualizations and API endpoints, enabling them to uncover the nuanced relationship between Breast Cancer and COVID-19 outcomes.

 ## Questions we are asking of the data:

-What are the sociodemographic and clinical factors that influence adverse outcomes:
+### What are the sociodemographic and clinical factors that influence adverse outcomes:
 1. How does the timing and type of their breast cancer treatment affect their COVID-19 outcomes? - Alex
 2. Is smoking a factor in severe COVID-19 for individuals with Breast Cancer? - Mina
 3. Amongst all the races with different BC statuses, is smoking a factor for them to have COVID-19? - Mina